 Internal Revenue Service (IRS)

 How to file your taxes overseas — Preparing for the 2015 tax filing season

 In order to anticipate the many inquiries you might receive this year, the Department of State posted IRS guidance on the website, under Federal Benefits and Obligations.

 The Internal Revenue Service (IRS) advises that U.S. citizens and resident aliens living outside the United States can use IRS Free File to prepare and file their federal tax returns electronically (for more information, please click on the following link: Free File).

 U.S. citizens must report their worldwide income on their federal income tax returns.
 Living or earning income outside the United States does not relieve a U.S. citizen of the responsibility for filing tax returns.
 However, U.S. citizens living and/or working abroad may be entitled to various deductions, exclusions, and credits.
 ACS provides a list of unvetted U.S. tax practitioners and a limited supply of federal tax forms.
 For more information on general U.S. tax issues, please consult the IRS web site.
 For basic tax information for Americans overseas, please visit the U.S. Citizens and Resident Aliens Abroad page of the Internal Revenue Service.

-The closest IRS office that has jurisdiction over Americans in Romania is located in Frankfurt, Germany.
+The closest IRS office is located in Frankfurt, Germany.
 The IRS office in Frankfurt will accept tax returns, tax payments, W-7 applications, and taxpayer correspondence.
 The mailing address is: